 Some days I am inside the topper for many hours at a time.
 I go out in the rain/wind/hail/snow and come back wet/cold/hot.
 I fantasize about having more room.
 Where I could stand up and cook inside, out of the wind/rain/hail/snow/lightening.

-My trailer has to have hard sides.
+My trailer would need to have hard sides.
 Bears like soft sides.
 I camp in bear country.
 An ideal one, for me, might be the Aliner Ranger 12.
-But it is a trailer.

 It folds down, can be loaded with options for off road/boondocking, and has good reviews.
 There are very few used ones for sale.
 One YouTuber finally traded his in after living in it for several years.
 His roof got too heavy.
 Images of high winds/rain/hail/snow.
 Struggling.
 Wrenching back.
-I am getting old if that sequence of events flash through my mind.
+I am getting old (imagine that!).
 Might have to go with something already all set up.

 The cute thing above is a TAG Teardrop.
-It even has a shower and bathroom.
-Too fancy for my taste.
+It has a shower and bathroom.
+That takes up room that I do not need.

 Then there is the very fancy Alto from Canada.
 Some US distributors.
 I would always be thinking that there would be a chance that the thing wouldn’t unfold.

 And there is the Casita.
 And the Scamp.
 They are fiberglass and both companies have their fans.
 The Airstream Bambi was my favorite.
 Their new small one is called the Basecamp.
 The old Bambis are very expensive.
 The new Basecamps are out of my league.